by John Anthony Castro, J.D., LL.M.

 One question that comes up quite often for new clients that are employees of religious organizations is why they have to pay the self-employment tax on their church income.

-The short answer is that you’ve been paying the self-employment tax because you’ve been getting bad tax advice, but the truth is that the entire tax community has been misled by inaccurate interpretations of the law by both the IRS and other law firms.
+The short answer is that you’ve been paying the self-employment tax because the entire tax community has been misled by inaccurate interpretations of the law by both the IRS and other law firms.
+We have helped countless pastors, ministers, missionaries, and other members of religious organizations around the U.S. claim exemption from self-employment tax.

 The Internal Revenue Code (the “Code”) generally imposes social security and Medicare taxes on all salaries and wages.
 However, there is a list of specifically enumerated exceptions, which includes salaries and wages “for services performed by a… member of a religious order in the exercise of duties required by such order.”
 For non-legal terms, the U.S. Supreme Court has held that courts must defer to the plain meaning of a term as reflected in any American dictionary.
 The plain meaning of the term “order” according to Merriam-Webster is “a group of people united in a formal way,” “any of the several grades of the Christian ministry,” and a “sociopolitical system.”
 This describes just about every church in America.
 The federal government does not have the authority to define what constitutes a religious order or religious duties since every single employee in a church or religious organization contributes to the overall spiritual environment in which all members can freely exercise their faith.

 Social Security and Medicare Tax